0xNullLight/Case_Study/Soros_Trump-crypto-lessons.md

 ### **Abstract**
 This case study analyzes two pivotal confrontations in which non-state actors challenged the economic strategies of sovereign powers:
 1. **George Soros’ speculative assault on the British Pound during the 1992 ERM crisis**
-2. **Donald Trump’s tariff escalation against China in a hypothetical 2025 trade standoff**
+2. **Donald Trump’s tariff escalation against China IN A HYPOTHETICAL 2025 trade standoff**

 Despite differing methods—currency speculation vs. trade policy—both confrontations highlight the power of individuals or quasi-state actors in influencing national economic systems.
 This study explores the mechanics, effects, and policy responses involved in these cases.